ArtofBugs/pandoora/README.md

 # pandoora

-A task app with a focus on letting yourself reward your hard work and visualizing it.
+A task app with a focus on rewarding yourself after working hard, avoiding the distraction of dreading future work, and visualizing all of it.

 ## Setup